 Lake Macquarie – 1 day

 Life on the shores of Lake Macquarie is slow paced and drastically different from the hustle and bustle of Sydney.
-The residents of the area are some of the nicest and friendliest we have met on our travels yet!
+The residents of the area are some of the nicest and friendliest we have met on our road trip from Sydney to Brisbane!

 There are dozens of small towns dotted around the lake, each one offering a unique way to take in the beauty of Lake Macquarie.
-We choose to stop in Toronto, an obvious choice for us, given that we grew up in Toronto, Canada, but there are 19 other stops worth considering.
+We chose to stop in Toronto, an obvious choice for us, given that we grew up in Toronto, Canada, but there are 19 other stops worth considering.

 Hunter Valley – 1-3 days

 It will pleasantly surprise you with fantastic dining options that are easy on the wallet and delightful on the palate.
+In fact, some of the best food we had along our Sydney to Gold Coast drive was in Hunter Valley.
 You will also find lots of entertainment options, and of course, the best wine in Australia!
 Well, in our opinion, anyway!

-If you love discovering new wineries and want to sample a good selection of wines from the region, give yourself at least 2-3 days to explore Hunter Valley.
-But if wine doesn’t tickle your fancy, a stopover for a day will be enough to take in the views, enjoy some great food, and take part in some local entertainment.
+If you love discovering new wineries and want to sample a good selection of wines from the region, give yourself at least 2-3 days to explore Hunter Valley on your drive from Brisbane to Sydney.

 Newcastle – 2-3 days